 Food from Home: A Social Marketing Campaign

-enliven and a broad range of local partners are working together to design and implement a community-based social marketing campaign within the City of Greater Dandenong, City of Casey, and Cardinia Shire to promote growing food at home.
+enliven and a collective of local partners have recently launched a community-based social marketing campaign across the City of Greater Dandenong, City of Casey, and Cardinia Shire to promote growing food at home.

 - Department of Health and Human Services